 Debt financing and equity financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
 If we are unable to raise additional funds through equity or debt financings when needed and on attractive terms, we may be required to delay, limit, or substantially reduce our quantum computing development efforts.
 Our future capital requirements and the adequacy of available funds will depend on many factors, including those described in the section under Part I "Item 1A.
-Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2023.
-Furthermore, we currently have on file with the SEC an effective shelf registration statement on Form S-3, which allows us to offer and sell up to an aggregate amount of \$250.0 million of any combination of common stock, common stock, preferred stock or debt securities upon exercise of warrants from time to time, pursuant to which we have entered into an ATM offering for the sale of up to an aggregate amount of \$100 million of common stock from time to time, of which \$60.2 million of common stock remains available for sale as of the date hereof.
+Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2023, as updated under Part II "Item 1A.
+Risk Factors" in this Quarterly Report on Form 10-Q. Furthermore, we currently have on file with the SEC an effective shelf registration statement on Form S-3, which allows us to offer and sell up to an aggregate amount of \$250.0 million of any combination of common stock, common stock or preferred stock upon conversion of debt securities, common stock upon conversion of preferred stock, or common stock, preferred stock or debt securities upon exercise of warrants from time to time, pursuant to which we have entered into an ATM offering for the sale of up to an aggregate amount of \$100 million of common stock from time to time, of which \$60.2 million of common stock remains available for sale as of the date hereof.